 The Disney animators don’t make the vulgar mistake of ”contemporizing” the visual spirit of the 1953 Peter Pan in Return to Never Land.
 They give us Peter the elfin-eared sprite very much as we remember him, and the film, aimed at wee tots, has been animated with as vivid a feeling for movement and perspective, as, say, The Little Mermaid.
 Which only goes to show that it takes more than technique to make a good children’s picture.
 In Never Land, Jane, daughter of the grown-up Wendy, enjoys her own set of adventures, earning her stripes as a ”Lost Girl.”
 There’s always something to look at, but the story is weak tea.
 C+

-Genre: Animation, Action/Adventure; Starring: Harriet Owen, Blayne Weaver; Director: Robin Budd; Author: Carter Crocker; Release Date Wide: 02/15/2002; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Buena Vista Pictures
+Genre: Animation, Action/Adventure; Starring: Harriet Owen, Blayne Weaver; Director: Robin Budd; Author: Carter Crocker; Release Date Wide: 02/15/2002; Runtime (in minutes): 72; MPAA Rating: G; Distributor: Buena Vista Pictures

 Posted March 1 2002 — 12:00 AM EST